 Measles alert for Brisbane

-Metro North Public Health Unit (MNPHU) has confirmed a case of measles in a child from North Brisbane.
+Metro North Public Health Unit has confirmed a case of measles in an adult male on Brisbane’s north side.

-“Symptoms usually start around 7 to 10 days after infection but sometimes longer so anyone who develops measles-like symptoms within the next fortnight should contact their GP for advice.
+Anyone who develops measles-like symptoms within the next week or two should stay home and contact their GP for advice.

-“It is very important to call the medical practice first to say you could have measles, so that staff can take precautions to avoid spreading the disease to others.”
+When seeking treatment, it is important to call the medical practice first to say you could have measles, so that staff can take precautions to avoid spreading the disease to others.